 Other Area Farmers Markets

-The Athens Farmers Market has closed for the winter.
-You can watch for news during the offseason on their website.
-The Comer Farmers’ Market is continuing, weather permitting, on Saturday mornings from 10am to noon.
+The Athens Farmers Market opens in two weeks.
+You can find more information on their website.
+The Comer Farmers’ Market is open for the season on Saturday mornings from 9am to noon.
 Check www.facebook.com/comerfm for more information.
 The Oconee County Farms Market is open on Saturdays in Watkinsville.
 Their website is www.oconeefarmersmarket.org The other area markets are also all closed for the season, I believe.
-If you know of any winter markets operating, please let me know.
-And they might all be closed, but we’ll be here all year round!
+If you know of any markets operating, please let me know.

 All of these other markets are separate from ALG (including the Athens Farmers Market) but many growers sell at multiple markets.
 Please support your local farmers and food producers, where ever you’re able to do so!